Why Silicone Oven Gloves Are a Better Choice

 I first read about silicone oven mitts and gloves years ago in our local paper right around the holidays and put them on my Christmas wish list.
 I’ll let you know I received a pair and have enjoyed working with them since.
 Here’s what I said about my first silicone gloves back then:

 This futuristic glove is made of heavy-duty silicone and looks like a shark or killer whale in the eyes of my two young daughters.
-They were surprised when I opened my gift thinking it was a mistake and must have been for them.
+They were surprised when I opened my gift, thinking it was a mistake and that it must have been for them.

-I love that the manufacturer says it will protect your hand from direct heat, charcoal, boiling water, and hot oil up to 500 degrees F, AND is dishwasher safe.
-I'm more concerned about what this material could do to my dishwasher.
+I love that the manufacturer says it will protect your hands from direct heat, charcoal, boiling water, and hot oil up to 500 degrees F and is dishwasher safe.
+However, I’m more concerned about what this material could do to my dishwasher.

 I have to admit it’s a little bulky on your hand.
 Even with the advertised “ribbed texture for easy gripping”, you’re not going to confuse it with any Playtex Living Gloves that were “so flexible you can pick up a dime.”

-They are not cheap at $20 to $25 bucks (see below for online sources) but if it keeps me from burning myself just once when grabbing a hot pan out of the oven, it will be well worth it.
-I can't wait to send one to my dad who loves to bake.
+They are expensive, at $20 to $25 (see below for online sources), but if they prevent me from burning myself just once when I grab a hot pan out of the oven, it will be well worth it.
+I can’t wait to send one to my dad, who loves to bake.

 Same Idea, Better Design